-The Company's business activities, together with the factors likely to affect it future development and financial position are set out within the Strategic report.
-In addition, within the Directors' report there are details of the financial risks that the Directors have highlighted as significant to the business.
+The Company's business activities, together with the factors likely to affect its future development and financial position are set out within the Strategic Report.
+In addition, within the Directors' Report there are details of the financial risks that the directors have highlighted as significant to the business.

 As the Company is part of a larger group it participates in the group's centralised treasury arrangements and so shares banking arrangements with it parents and fellow subsidiaries.
-The Company is in a net asset position of £54,643k as at 31 March 2022.
-The net current liabilities position of £160,368k is due to intercompany amounts due to parent and group undertakings.
+The Company is in a net asset position of £66,933k as at 31 March 2023.
+The net current liabilities position of £158,504,000 is due to intercompany amounts due to parent and group undertakings.
 These are not expected to be settled until the Company has sufficient liquidity to do so and the Company has received confirmation from the other group companies confirming this position.
 Due to the net asset position of the Company, no letter of support from another Group entity is required or has been sought.

-The directors are not aware of any material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
-The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of signing.
+The Directors are not aware of any material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
 Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.